3 I'S Statement

 - Effective CPD and standardisation opportunities are available to staff to ensure high levels of confidence and knowledge are maintained.

-- To support teaching, staff access the Rainbow Continuum which details the progression in skills across Geography from Y1 to Y6.
+- To support teaching, staff access the Rainbow Continuum which details the progression in skills across Geography throughout each Key Stage.

 - Staff have access to National College in order to develop their own subject knowledge and enhance their teaching of Geography.
 This can be accessed by any staff wanting to further develop their CPD.